 That's if you are a reasonably normal person.
-If you require absolute, meticulous, razor sharpness at all times, you may be better off with a steel, whetstone or electrical sharpener.
-However, I recently read a bit of advice from a chef that has stuck with me: just get a pro to sharpen your main chef's knife (or all your knives) once per year, and other than that, try not to worry about it.
+If you require absolute, meticulous, razor sharpness at all times, you may be better off with a whetstone or electrical sharpener.
+However, I recently read a bit of advice from a chef that has stuck with me: just get a pro to sharpen your main chef's knife (or all your knives) once per year, and other than that, just hone them as you go along.

 Similarly, if your blade starts to look warped or misshapen, you have two choices: consult a professional sharpener if it's an expensive knife, or chuck it out and buy a new one, if it was cheaper.
 Okay, there are ways you can fix this yourself but for most of us, life's too short to get into trying to mend kinks, nicks and bends in stainless steel.
 Just take good care of it in the first place, and don't use anything lighter than a Chinese cleaver to cut through or remove bones.

-Personally, I have totally mistreated all of these knives, disobeyed all of my own guidelines, failed to sharpen or clean them promptly and regularly, and they all still cut beautifully.
-Just don't, you know, use them to prune hedges or jab them into your granite worktop, they will survive and abide.
+Personally, I have totally mistreated all of these knives, disobeyed all of my own guidelines above, failed to sharpen or clean them promptly and regularly, and they all still cut beautifully.
+As long as you don't use them to prune hedges or jab them into your granite worktop, they will survive and abide.

 Speaking of which, wooden chopping boards are the best, but there's usually nothing wrong with decent plastic fibre ones.
 Please don't use glass boards, though, or I will come around and berate you.